cocoswebdevelop/Assesment-AImy/Front-End/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Project Architecture

+This project is based on: https://atomicdesign.bradfrost.com/chapter-2/

 # Things I do not know how to do (yet) which I would love to learn:

 Shared appointments (calendar):
     - display two appointments with overlapping time within the same column
+    - combine multiple filter options.
+Perhaps an array of filters?